TSRoberts/Testing-Portfolio/README.md

 ## Projects in This Portfolio

-Here are the key testing projects I have worked on, showcasing my manual testing skills:
+Here are the key testing projects I have worked on:

 ### 1. **Amazon Shopping Functionality Testing**
    - **Objective:** Test the "Add to Cart" functionality, promo code validation, and checkout process on the Amazon website.